paulscherrerinstitute/bsread_python/Readme.md

 The `add_channel` function is used to register functions to generate values for pulses.
 The registered functions need to accept one input parameter which will be filled with the pulse_id.
 The optional parameter for the `add_channel` function is metadata.
 As soon as the function does not return an float/double or the shape is not [1] the metadata needs to be set.

+A more complete example can be fount at [examples/Readme.md]

 # Development

 ## Dependencies